benjimin/notes/internet.md

 Physical layer
 --------------

-All computer networking relies utilises on electromagnetic wave propagation.
-Some methods require collision-detection (such as old coaxial cable 10base2 10Mbps ethernet, and wireless methods).
+All computer networking is founded on electromagnetic wave propagation.
+Some methods necessitate collision-detection (such as old coaxial cable 10base2 10Mbps ethernet, and wireless methods).

 Current examples:
 - Electrical conductor (i.e. copper)